Toni Leago Valle

 As Artistic Director and choreographer for 6 Degrees, I create spoken word, theater, aerial, and dance works.
 I am driven by the idea that art holds the ability to shift cultural paradigms.
 By giving varied perspectives on societal and cultural beliefs through my art, I strive to change society’s belief systems that one set of rules should apply to everyone.
 I think these belief systems not only lock us into harmful patterns; they keep us closed to the evolution of ideas and behavior, therefore blocking our full potential.
 Children, women, men, humans - we are a diverse species with infinite choices, each specific to ourselves.
 I believe that true change comes from the individual, and by extension, society, and culture.

-I have 31 years sober and worked for 7 years in an adolescent treatment center.
+I am a human rights and reproductive rights activist, a Volunteer Deputy Voter Registrar, and a Presiding Judge for Elections.
+I have worked the polls, marched in the streets, and served as an Abortion Clinic Escort, helping women past the “gauntlet” of Pro-Life protestors to access reproductive care.
+I have 32 years sober and worked for 7 years in an adolescent treatment center.
 These life experiences define my art content with two ideas: 1) My art is embedded with the belief that human understanding, interaction, and tolerance is the purpose of human existence and catalyst for growth, and 2) humor is the best medicine.

 Why 6 Degrees?
 (I get asked this all the time.)